python/editorial-board/README.md

 ## Updates

+We have a "changelog" of decisions: [CHANGELOG.md](CHANGELOG.md).

-These updates provide high level information about the Editorial Board's activities.
+These updates provide high level information about the Editorial Board's activities:

 - [2024-01](updates/2024-01-08-editorial-board-update.md)